Interview Prep

 This question opens nearly every phone screen, every behavioral round, and most final rounds.
 Getting it right once pays off for the rest of the process.

-Every strong "tell me about yourself" answer follows the same structure.
+Every strong self introduction for an interview follows the same structure.
 Three parts, each with a specific job.
 The formula works whether you are a software engineer, a registered nurse, or a new grad with six months of experience.

 Part one: where you have been (1 sentence)